 More Dollars Than Sense

-Whenever you talk about vendor lock-in, you are talking about your migration costs if ever you needed to walk away from your current service provider.
-The reasons for doing so could include technology, mergers or corporate purchases, explained Johnson.
+Whenever you talk about vendor lock-in, you are talking about your migration costs if you ever need to walk away from your current service provider.
+The reasons for doing so could include technology, mergers, or corporate purchases, explained Johnson.

 Often, it is not a technology barrier that creates a sense of entrapment for cloud users; rather, it is the related financial cost to “hop” clouds, he noted.